 Basic tasks in Word Online

-With Word Online you use your web browser to create, view, and edit the personal documents that you store on OneDrive.
+With Word Online you use your web browser to create, view, and edit the personal documents that you store on OneDrive or Dropbox.
 If your organization or college has an Office 365 plan or SharePoint site, start using Word Online by creating or storing documents in libraries on your site.

 Word saves your changes automatically.
 Look on the status bar at the bottom left corner of Word Online.
 It will either show Saved or Saving.